ipetkov/crane/docs/API.md

 #### Remove attributes
-The following attributes will be removed before being lowered to `cargoBuild`.
+The following attributes will be removed before being lowered to `mkCargoDerivation`.
 If you absolutely need these attributes present as environment variables during the build, you can bring them back via `.overrideAttrs`.
 * `cargoAuditExtraArgs`